shajirhaider/ayvu-cli/README.md

 # cli_with_go
 CLI using Cobra and Go <br>
-prerequisite: GOLANG must be installed on the machine.
+prerequisite: GOLANG must be installed on the machine. <br>
+To run the CLI <br>
+1. Clone the project. <br>
-To run the CLI just clone the project and run from your terminal
+2. Open the terminal from the project root directory and run
 ### go install

 then,open the terminal from any directory and type